 How many objectives per team?

-We advise that each team in Koan only have 2-4 objectives.
+We recommend that each team in Koan have no more than 2-4 objectives.

 At first look, this may seem like too few, but keep in mind that OKRs are intended to heighten productivity by narrowing focus around top priorities, they aren't supposed to be a reflection of all day-to-day goals and tasks accomplished by your team.
 By limiting your team's Objectives to only a few, you and your colleagues will have a clear idea of where priorities are and what is most important.

 How many key results per objective?